 Steps to be taken:

-The FAAC will review the student’s appeal and supporting documentation and make a decision regarding the student’s financial aid status.
-A written notification will be mailed to the student within three (3) working days of the committee’s decisions made by the FAAC are final and binding.
+- The FAAC will review the student’s appeal and supporting documentation and make a decision regarding the student’s financial aid status.
+A written notification will be mailed to the student within three (3) working days of the committee’s decision.
+All decisions made by the FAAC are final and binding.

-Any student who has been placed on financial aid disqualification will not automatically be reinstated simply by paying for his/her own classes (example: not receiving Title IV aid) for a semester, or by sitting out a semester.
-The student must bring his/her cumulative GPA up; complete the required units for his/her enrollment status or go through the appeal process for review if a special circumstance exists.
+A student who has been placed on financial aid disqualification will not automatically be reinstated simply by paying for their own classes (i.e., not receiving Title IV aid) for a semester, or by sitting out a semester.
+The student must bring their cumulative GPA up; complete the required units for their enrollment status or go through the appeal process for review if a special circumstance exists.

 Barring an approved petition for unusual or mitigating circumstances, a student can reestablish eligibility only by taking action which brings the student into compliance with the required GPA of 2.00, the Pace of Progression calculation, and Maximum Time Frame standard.